shihikoo/TextMining/cookbook.md

        thesis/dissertation                       Book               Book Section
                          1                        140                         88

 Only Book, Book section, article, review are kept for training the machine.
+Those procedures are done with function readData(), the output is the proper "orignal" data set.
+The script then call this function and save the output into "alldata".

+Function preparedata() takes the alldata as input.
+It is made to remove the records with different dicisions made by s1 and s2, and then clean up the data from numbers, pounctuations, extra spaces, and stop words, by calling function normalizeabstract.

+The script then creates corpus.
+One can also create a word cloud at this step.

+Then, script creates document term matrix and removes the sparse terms.

+If the Naive Bayes is chosen as the machine, the docuemtns term matrix has to be convert from the occurrence to Yes/No, as the Naive Bayes only takes the later one.

+In order to train, validate and test the learning algorithm, we create the index for trainning data, validation data and test data with the ratio (60%, 20%, 20%).

+Now we are ready for training.
 Three models can be chosen in the script (naive Bayes, k nearest neighbor, support vector machine).
-We found out that
+We found out that naive bayes has the best sensitivity: less false negative.